-The Honorable Mr. Aikins presented to the House the Report of the Secretary of State of Canada for the year ending the thirtieth day of June, 1873.
-Ordered, That the same do lie on the Table, and it is as follows :
+The Honorable Mr. Aikins presented to the House the Report of the Secretary of State of Canada for the year ending the chirtieth day of June, 1873.

-The Honorable Mr. Compbell acquainted the House, that he had a Message from His Excellency the Governor General, under his sign manual, which His Excellency had commanded him to deliver to this House.
+The Honorable Mr. Campbell acquainted the House, that he had a Message from His Excellency the Governor.
+General, under his sign manual, which His Excellency had commanded him to deliver to this House.

-The same was then read by the Clerk, and is as follows :
+The same was then read by the Clerk, and is as follows:

 I thank you heartily for your Address, and for the assurances of support which it contains.
-I rely with confidence on your assistance in my efforts to advance the interests
+I rely with confidence on your assistance in my efforts to advance the interests of the Dominion.